-By clicking on the “resources” button on the bar you will see your colleagues (if any) and the most important buttons for now, “new person” and “new company”
+By clicking on the “resources” button on the bar you will see your colleagues (if any) and the button to create a “+ Person” and “+Company / department”

 When you see “my colleagues” as title, it means that the resources shown are filtered: Twproject shows you the resources that belong to the same company as you do.
 It is not by default showing all resources you can see, as this may be a large selection.
-In order to change what is shown, click on “refine search”.
+In order to change what is shown, click on the small arrow near the title.

 Why two buttons?
 Because Twproject manages both users and companies.